sohaib13k/clifftip/README.md

 ### Points
-1. Adding a new report or creating a view, below places to be updated- 1.1. report.service.data_frame.py
+1. Adding a new report or creating a view, below places to be updated- 1.1 report.service.data_frame.py
-1.2. report.service.report_logic.py
+1.2 report.service.report_logic.py
+1.3 report.service.upload_check.py (optional)
-1.3.
-Create a view with same name
+1.4 Create a view with same name